jtgry/lakemartinminimall/content/decor.md

   button_text: ''
   button_url: ''
 - heading: 'Home Decor '
-  content: 'We have lots of home decor items to complete that perfect lake style in
+  content: 'We have lots of home decor items to complete that perfect  style in your
-    your home!
+    home!
 Anything from vintage to new items, we are certain to have something that will catch your eye!
-Some items we carry include wall decor, wind chimes, driftwood, vintage items, home accents, and much more! '
+Some items we carry include wall decor, wind chimes, driftwood, vintage items, home accents, local art, and much more!
+We are always adding new and unique items to our store! '
   template: block-feature
   image: uploads/DSC_0489.jpg
   icon: ''